-We conduct extensive verification of our simulation models, comparing them to actual observation data.
-Thereby, we ensure that our services are delivering top-quality (and continuously improving) weather data, both historic and forecast. meteoblue is the first commercial weather service that regularly publishes verification data on their website since 2010, as well as daily local accuracy updates.
+We conduct extensive and regular verification of our and other simulation models, comparing them to actual measurement and observation data.
+Thereby, we ensure that our services are delivering top-quality (and continuously improving) weather data, both historic and forecast. meteoblue is the first commercial weather service that regularly publishes verification data on the company website since 2010, as well as daily local accuracy updates.

 - We deliver quality: our accuracy is so high that it is worth showing.

-- We are realistic: you should know what to expect from a forecast - and what not to expect.
+- We are realistic: you should know what to expect from a forecast or historic simulation - and what not to expect.

 - We are competitive: if someone believes we are not good enough - show us how to do better.